espressif/esptool/README.md

 ### Boot Mode

-Both ESP8266 and ESP32 chooses the boot mode each time it resets.
+Both ESP8266 and ESP32 choose the boot mode each time they reset.
 A reset event can happen in one of several ways:

 * Power applied to chip.
 * The nRESET pin was low and is pulled high (on ESP8266 only).